victoransel/meteor-react-linkedstate-mixin/README.md

 });
 ```

-Thanks [meteor-react-timer-mixin] (https://github.com/codeempathy/meteor-react-timer-mixin) for the example, that was my first package.
+Thanks [meteor-react-timer-mixin] (https://github.com/codeempathy/meteor-react-timer-mixin) for the example.